denizalti/openreplica/src/doc/source/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Before starting a slave nameserver node manually, you should have a master nameserver set up and running.
 The master nameserver should be set up to answer the queries for its slave nameservers.
-We provide a Nameserver Coordination Object in our example object set, using this coordination object the master nameserver can keep track of its slave nameserver delegations and the slave nameserver can update the coordination object every time the view of its system changes using this coordination object.
+We provide OpenReplica Nameserver as a ready to deploy master nameserver and a Nameserver Coordination Object in our example objects set to keep track of slave nameserver information.
+Using this coordination object, the master nameserver can keep track of its slave nameserver delegations and the slave nameserver can update the master every time the view of its system changes.

-First make sure that you have a master nameserver running.
 Once your master nameserver is set up, you can start the slave nameserver as follows:

 .. sourcecode:: console

-	$ sudo concoord nameserver -n counterdomain -f counter.py -c Counter -b 'ipaddr:port' -t 1 -m masterdomain
+	$ concoord nameserver -n counterdomain -f counter.py -c Counter -b ipaddr:port -t 2 -m masterdomain

 When the slave nameserver starts running, you can send queries for counterdomain and see the most current set of nodes as follows: